gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 `Gapotchenko.FX.Threading.AsyncCriticalSection` represents a **non-reentrant** synchronization primitive that ensures that only one task or thread can access a resource at any given time.
-This is a non-reentrant variant of `AsyncLock`:
+`AsyncCriticalSection` is a non-reentrant variant of the `AsyncLock` class:

 ``` C#
 using Gapotchenko.FX.Threading;